ado-management-with-repado

 }

-It is equally possible to create a future-proof reproducibility package using repado or either of the two examples provided here.
-We have offered repado in the form of a command to make this process easier and to abstract away technical code.
-In the end, it is up to each team to decide which method to employ.
+You can create a future-proof reproducibility package using repado or either of the two code examples above.
+The repado command is provided to simplify this process and abstract away technical details.
+Ultimately, it is up to each team to choose the method that best fits their workflow.